TheBurningRed/XAIOBS/README.md

 ### create localhost
-``$ sudo ./xaiobs mklh <name>``
+``$ sudo ./xaiobs mklh <name>`` allows to create a new localhost with a single command

 ### Configure
 to configure other params you may change variables inside the script